oh4d/blog/_posts/2020-03-11-the-server-was-unable-to-return-a-response-in-the-time-allotted,-but-may-still-be-processing-the-request-(get-configmaps)-/-OR-Why-Its-Time-to-Move-to-Helm3.md

 ## How Helm3 solves this bug once and for all
 #### (the proper solution)

 The main difference between helm2 and helm3 is that **helm3 is tillerless** - helm operations goes directly to kubernetes api-server, Which is much more efficient.
-As a result, thank god, :star-struck: helm3 doesn't throw a huge number of configMaps to tiller namespace (because there is not tiller)
+As a result, thank god, :smiley: helm3 doesn't throw a huge number of configMaps to tiller namespace (because there is not tiller)

 ## helm 2to3 plugin